apple/swift-async-algorithms/Evolution/NNNN-joined.md

 ### Naming

 The naming follows to current method naming of the standard library's [`joined`](https://developer.apple.com/documentation/swift/array/joined(separator:)-7uber) method.
-Prior art in the reactive community often names this method `concat`; however, we think that an alignment with the current method on `Sequence` are better.
+Prior art in the reactive community often names this method `concat`; however, we think that an alignment with the current method on `Sequence` is better.

 ### Comparison with other libraries